Oktopost/Squid/Docs/Source/References/Connector.rst

 name
 ====

-	Get the name of the config used to initialize this conenctor.
+	Get the name of the config used to initialize this connector.

 	.. code-block:: php